KVSlab/VaMPy/docs/preprocess.md

 Taubin smoothing, the user may select the number of smoothing iterations, controlled by the `--smoothing-iterations` (`-si`) argument.
 Similarly, the intensity of the Voronoi diagram smoothing method may be controlled by the `--smoothing-factor` (`-sf`) argument, which ranges between 0 and 1, corresponding to 0 and 100\%, respectively.
+By default, no smoothing is performed.
 To perform Laplacian smoothing using the artery model, we may run the following command:

 ``` console